 important details

-Uses appropriate visual and artifact during presentation and presents information in a
+Uses appropriate visual and artifact during presentation

 somewhat clear,